 What exactly would graduation entail?

-Teachers in the master’s degree option are required to take a total of 33 graduate credits (11 classes), which includes STEM education courses and content courses, and to maintain at least a 3.0 GPA overall.
-Teachers take two courses each summer and at least one course each semester (which is while they are teaching full time).
+Teachers in the master’s degree option are required to take a total of 33 graduate credits which includeS STEM education courses and content courses, and to maintain at least a 3.0 GPA overall.
+Teachers take one or two courses each summer and at least one course each semester (which is while they are teaching full time).
 It’s not an easy program, but teachers tell us they love this program and that the hard work is well worth it.

 What do teachers do after graduating from the program?